ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/widget-properties-events/events/event-reference-list/mobile-native-app-events.html.markdown

 <td width="8">
 </td>
 <td width="735">
   When the 'Back' button is pressed.
-You should note that if this event returns false, then Application Craft will not handle the back action, otherwise it will automatically jump to the previous page as with [app.pageBack()](/developers/user-guide/scripting-apis/client-api/page-functions/pageback) .
+You should note that if this event returns false, then Application Craft will not handle the back action, otherwise it will automatically jump to the previous page as with <a href="/developers/user-guide/scripting-apis/client-api/page-functions/pageback">app.pageBack()</a> .

 </td>
 </tr>